-5.3 Special protective equipment and precautions for fire-fighters:
+5.3 Advice for firefighters:

 As for any fire, evacuate the area and fight the fire from a safe distance.
 Firefighters must wear full protective equipment including self-contained breathing apparatus with chemical protection clothing when firefighters are exposed to decomposition products from this material.